caves

 We arrived at the cave at about noon, which was just after the tour before us departed.
 Bill went to buy tickets– ten euros per person, plus a one euro charge for taking photos.
 We had to wait about an hour before it was our turn to go on the tour.
 There used to be a restaurant at the cave, but it’s now closed.
 I passed the time by drinking a Coke, purchased from a vending machine on site, and peeing a lot.
 We also wandered around the outside rock formation museum and the inside museum, which showed the history of the cave.
 Again, it was all in German.

 The lady who sold us the tickets did not speak English, but the guide did.
-I don’t think she knew we were Americans until the end of the tour and I was dragging my ass up the stairs.
+I don’t think she knew we were Americans until the end of the tour, as I was dragging my ass up the stairs.
 She was very kind and patient, telling me she’d much rather I go slow than have an “Unfall” (accident).

 We were climbing a long passage of steps when she told me that I’d be “screwed” if I wiped out there, since the paramedics would have to carry me up the steps.
 She further explained that if I were to drop in the bottom of the cave, they could get me out without paramedics needing to carry me.
 I guess they have a secret exit or something.
 Anyway, none of that was necessary.
 I did some heavy breathing, but recovered quite quickly.
 I had a nice lather of sweat in my hair, thanks to the helmet and my sweater, and then came a very pleasant rush of endorphins.